Frequently Asked Questions

 May I work part-time in a company during my studies?

-No, our graduate program requires full-time study and working in a company is not permitted.
+If you are not studying in a special graduate program in collaboration with industry, no. Our graduate program requires full-time study and working in a company is not permitted.

 How much stipend will I get?